28 mins read

 Construction contracts are agreements between different players involved in a construction project, including the owner of the project, who contracts the work; the contractor, who performs the work; and, in some cases, subcontractors, who perform portions of the work.

-Construction contracts are vital in that they reduce risks involved when managing a project and ensure that it is a success.
-They avoid any possible dispute or misunderstanding since it is a written agreement.
-It will be used in the resolution of differences arising.
-This, therefore, safeguards the interests of all the parties involved.
-They are also used as critical tools for contractor and subcontractor management, as they specify all the terms and conditions of the relationship.
+Construction contracts reduce risks involved when managing a project to ensure its success.
+Written agreements also help to avoid any possible disputes or misunderstandings.
+If differences arise, the contract safeguards the interests of all parties involved.
+They are also used as critical tools for contractor and subcontractor management, since they specify all the terms and conditions of the relationship.

 Every kind of contract in construction has unique characteristics, advantages, and benefits tailored to the project’s various needs, risk management strategies, and financial considerations.
 Below, we explore the different types of construction contracts by highlighting their features and benefits.